zstoebs/Daily-Coding-Problem/README.md

 - 8/27/19: Given two strings A and B, return whether or not A can be shifted some number of times to get B.

+- 8/28/19: Given an unsigned 8-bit integer, swap its
+even and odd bits.
+The 1st and 2nd bit should be swapped, the 3rd and 4th bit should be swapped, and so on.